Don Aase: New York Mets

 With the season approaching, 34-year-old Aase signed as a free agent with the New York Mets on February 20, 1989.
 Aase made 49 appearances out of the Mets bullpen in 1989, posting a 1–5 record with a 3.94 ERA over 591/3 innings.

 Los Angeles Dodgers

-Exactly one year after coming to terms with the Mets, Aase signed as a free agent with the Los Angeles Dodgers on February 20, 1990.
+Exactly one year after coming to terms with the Mets, Aase signed as a free agent with the Los Angeles Dodgers.
 Working out of the Los Angeles bullpen, Aase went 3–1 with a 4.97 ERA over 38 innings in 32 games.
 His final big league appearance came on the final day of the season, October 3 as the Dodgers hosted the San Diego Padres at Dodger Stadium.
 With the Dodgers trailing the Padres 4–3, Aase replaced Dennis Cook and allowed two unearned runs over one-third of an inning before giving way to Darren Holmes.
 Aase became a free agent after the season, but opted to retire.